 It is by far the most complex and customizable system I’ve encountered.
 It gauges 11 sets of 7 personality traits.
 Each trait is independent of the others, allowing for 77 possible combinations.
 Moreover, each trait is given a “positive” and “negative” pole as a guide for how to use each aspect of yourself to either grow or move backward.

 I use the Michael Teachings because it gives my clients a broader perspective on their lives.
-The MBTI and Enneagram give wonderful insights about how you work but don’t take a big step back and examine the context of your life.
 What is your life goal based on the challenges you’ve had to face so far?
 How are you working towards that goal?
 What strategies do you use that help you, and which work against you?

 By taking that zoomed out perspective, we discover a lot about what’s important to you rather than just how you interact with the world.